Emilio Greco: Life

 Greco was born in Catania, Sicily.
-In his early twenties he moved to Rome where he was drafted in the army and served in Albania.
+In his early twenties, he moved to Rome, where he was drafted into the army and served in Albania.
 At the end of World War II, he had a studio in Villa Massimo in 1947.
 In 1958, he had a solo show at the Palazzo Barberini, and in 1959 a solo show at the Stadtische Galerie, Munich.

-His most important exhibitions: in 1961 the Musée Rodin in Paris, and a one-man show at the Shirokjia Foundation in Tokyo; 1962 Musée d'Art Moderne, Paris; 1963 Fondaçao Calouste Goubelkian, Lisbon, and Palazzo delle Esposizioni, Rome; 1965 "XXIV Biennale Nazionale d'Arte" Milan; 1966 National Gallery of Victoria Melbourne and National Gallery of South Australia; 1970 Palazzo dei Diamanti, Ferrara; 1971 a one-man show at the "Italienische Kulterinstitut" in Vienna, repeated at the Musée Rodin in Paris; 1972 Gendai Chokokusenta in Osaka, then to the Modern Art Museums of Kobe, to Yamaguchi, Hiroshima, Kyoto and Mitsukoshi.
+His most important exhibitions: in 1961 the Musée Rodin in Paris, and a one-man show at the Shirokjia Foundation in Tokyo; 1962 Musée d'Art Moderne, Paris; 1963 Fundação Calouste Goubelkian, Lisbon, and Palazzo delle Esposizioni, Rome; 1965 "XXIV Biennale Nazionale d'Arte" Milan; 1966 National Gallery of Victoria Melbourne and National Gallery of South Australia; 1970 Palazzo dei Diamanti, Ferrara; 1971 a one-man show at the "Italienische Kulterinstitut" in Vienna, repeated at the Musée Rodin in Paris; 1972 Gendai Chokokusenta in Osaka, then to the Modern Art Museums of Kobe, to Yamaguchi, Hiroshima, Kyoto and Mitsukoshi.

-In 1991 the Museo Emilio Greco was inaugurated in Orvieto at the Palazzo Soliano.
+In 1991, the Museo Emilio Greco was inaugurated in Orvieto at the Palazzo Soliano.
 It contains his principal works.
-Since July 1992 the Museo Nazionale d'Abruzzo of L'Aquila has a room dedicated to Greco.
-In 2013 the Estorick Collection in London, Palazzo Braschi Museum in Rome and Fondazione Carichieti in Chieti, at Palazzo de' Mayo, organised a solo exhibition to mark the centenary of Emilio Greco's birth.
+Since July 1992, the Museo Nazionale d'Abruzzo of L'Aquila has had a room dedicated to Greco.
+In 2013, the Estorick Collection in London, Palazzo Braschi Museum in Rome and Fondazione Carichieti in Chieti, at Palazzo de' Mayo, organised a solo exhibition to mark the centenary of Emilio Greco's birth.

 Emilio Greco died in Rome, Italy.